yazz/VisualJS/README.md

 http://connecttous.co/connecttous/connecttous.html?livedebug=true

-: The demo code is from a demo application made just as an example.
-The source code is here:
+: The demo code is from a demo application made just as an example as NemCV is a closed source application, so the source code cannot be posted online.
+Anyway, the source code for the example application is available here:

 https://github.com/zubairq/coils/tree/connecttous

-: on the branch 'connecttous'
+: on the branch 'connecttous'.
+Please feel free to take it, modify, and play around with it locally, although you will need Neo4j installed locally too.